 Audit & Supervisory Board Members including Outside Audit & Supervisory Board Members have established the Audit & Supervisory Board and hold meetings of the Audit & Supervisory Board on a regular basis and as necessary.

-Executive Officer and other executives hold management meetings, in principle, once a week to determine management policies and strategies and basic business strategies in an effort to ensure prompt and optimal decision-making, implement thorough group governance, and share important information.
+Executive Officers and other executives hold management meetings, in principle, once a week to determine management policies and strategies and basic business strategies in an effort to ensure prompt and optimal decision-making, implement thorough group governance, discuss group strategies and share important information.